 5-4.
-Stopping MF and EF type
+Stopping 9.9A/15A/EF type

-- (1) Turn the throttle grip to the slow position. - (2) Put the shift lever in the Neutral position.
-Run the engine for 2-3minutes at idling speed if it has been running at full speed.
+- 1 Turn the throttle grip to the slow position. - 2 Put the shift lever in the Neutral position.

+Run the engine for 2-3 minutes at idling speed if it has been running at full speed.

-3 Push the stop switch to stop the engine or release the stop switch lock.
+3 Push the stop switch to stop the engine or move the lanyard stop switch to the OFF position.